UoB-COMSM0110/2024-group-5/README.md

 - Need the boundaries need to be more clearly defined
 - I don't know why I am dying
 - I feel like I shouldn't die when I get to the edge of the screen
-- It would be helpful if I could shoot
-- I have to say I think it is too hard, more than a few seconds
+- I have to say I think it is too hard

->TA Alex:
+> Alex E.:
 - Sliders are an issue
 - Continue button to a while to respond
 - Aesthetics are pleasing